 Fiona Bevington: Trustee

-Fiona has 30 years of experience working in the public sector in both social care and education based roles – allowing her to outwork her calling and passion for social justice, advocacy, and equality of opportunity, to work with the most vulnerable, isolated, and excluded in society, whether in the UK or in developing countries
+Fiona has 30 years of experience working in the public sector in both social care and education-based roles – allowing her to outwork her calling and passion for social justice, advocacy, and equality of opportunity, to work with the most vulnerable, isolated, and excluded in society, whether in the UK or in developing countries

-She spent time on missions in Uganda, Malawi, Zimbabwe, and Kenya working with Aids projects, Girls escaping FGM, Food programs as well as helping to build schools, rescue facilities, and medical centers.
+She spent time on missions in Uganda, Malawi, Zimbabwe, and Kenya working with Aids projects, Girls escaping FGM, and Food programs as well as helping to build schools, rescue facilities, and medical centers.
 In addition, undertaking voluntary work with young unsupported migrants and refugees who have arrived in the UK without parents.